 IFPRI leases office space at its headquarters.
 The current headquarters lease ends in 2029.
-In addition, IFPRI has other office lease arrangements at several international locations.
+In addition, IFPRI has other office lease arrangements at several international locations on a month-to-month or annual basis.
+Any options to renew these leases are not reasonably certain as arrangements are largely dependent on available project funding.